Built for Linux from the first commit

 The same GPG key signs all three repos.
 The APT and DNF paths above install it for you; if you want to inspect it directly:

-Epistles is not that, and the reason isn’t marketing.
-It is the architecture.
+Epistles is not that, and the reason isn’t marketing, it’s architecture.
 There is one engine.
-The protocol adapters that talk to Gmail, Microsoft 365, Fastmail, ProtonMail, and any IMAP host live in a shared core that every platform imports.
+The protocol adapters that talk to Gmail, Microsoft 365, Fastmail, iCloud, ProtonMail, and any IMAP host live in a shared core that every platform imports.
 The keyboard model is the same model.
 The local SQLite store is the same store.
 The Cloud Vault is the same vault.
-Mac, iOS, and Android are not the senior siblings; they are peers.
-The Linux build doesn’t lag because there is no upstream to lag behind, the work that lights up a feature on Mac is the same work that lights it up here, in the same commit, on the same day.
-ProtonMail without a separate Bridge daemon is a Linux example that lands first on this desktop because the adapter that makes it possible runs in the client itself, and Linux gets the client itself.
+Mac, iOS, and Android aren’t the senior siblings; they’re peers.
+The Linux build doesn’t lag because there isn’t an upstream to lag behind: the work that lights up a feature on Mac is the work that lights it up here, in the same commit, on the same day.
+ProtonMail without a separate Bridge daemon lands first on this desktop because the adapter that makes it possible runs inside the client, and Linux gets the client.

 Sit in the driver’s seat and the view is fine.
 The keyboard is where you expect it.
 The window obeys your tiling manager.
 Your mail is on your disk.
 The thing you chose this operating system for, the feeling of running software that respects the machine and the person using it, is the feeling we wanted this client to have.

 A pitch that doesn’t name its gaps insults the audience.
-The Linux community in particular will find these on its own within an afternoon, so we’d rather list them ourselves and tell you where each one stands.
+The Linux community will find these within an afternoon, so we’d rather list them ourselves and tell you where each one stands.

 GNOME tray needs the AppIndicator extension.
 The tray indicator works on KDE and most other desktops out of the box.
 On a current GNOME session you’ll need